michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/ui.md

 # UI

-The UI use an embedded mpv video player and matplotlib to draw the actions timeseries at the bottom.
+The build in UI use an embedded mpv video player and matplotlib to draw the actions timeseries at the bottom.

 ## UI Keyboard Shortcuts